GDPR Compliant is Not Enough – Privacy and Data Security at the 3 Biggest Cloud Providers

 In 2018, the GDPR was everywhere.
 Suddenly, even people who had nothing to do with data security or IT security had to deal with the issue.
 At one point, all services that I used, privately or in the office, started sending out emails, assuring me that they updated their privacy policies according to the new regulation.

 But now I ask myself: What exactly happened there?
 Did all of the big players secure everything in a way that allows me to use their services and sleep well at night, knowing my data is secure?
-The updated privacy policies at least suggest that.
-I think that many end users feel safe now.
+The updated privacy policies at least suggest that many end users feel this way.

 Do You Pay in Euro, Dollar, or Data?

 To figure out if you want to entrust the big cloud providers with your data, it helps to know about their business model and about the purpose behind their offers.